dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/intro.md

 ## IntelliSense support for Tag Helpers

-When you create a new ASP.NET Core web app in Visual Studio, it adds the NuGet package "Microsoft.AspNetCore.Razor.Tools".
+When you create a new ASP.NET Core web app using .NET Core 3 and older in Visual Studio, it adds the NuGet package "Microsoft.AspNetCore.Razor.Tools".
 This is the package that adds Tag Helper tooling.

 Consider writing an HTML `<label>` element.
 As soon as you enter `<l` in the Visual Studio editor, IntelliSense displays matching elements: